dward2/BME547/Assignments/ECG_Analysis/test_data/README.md

-This README details the information for the tests csv files in this folder and the source of the data.
+This README details the information for the test csv files found in in this folder of your GitHub Classroom repository and the source of the data.

 ## Source
 This data is originally from the [PhysioBank